PaulskPt/Presto_attitude_indicator_for_X-Plane12/README.md

 This example is in the folder [example](/https://github.com/PaulskPt/Presto_attitude_indicator_for_X-Plane12/tree/main/example).

-For a shor video impression see: [video](https://imgur.com/a/rfMumGc)
+For a short video impression see: [video](https://imgur.com/a/rfMumGc)

 This is the first try to change the current attitude indicator example for use with the X-Plane12 flightsimulator software.
 Suggestions are welcome.